AmyDmy/hugo-mock-landing-page-domain-name/USER-STORTIES.md

 2. As a student committed to improvement, I want to see detailed analytics on my study progress and performance, so that I can adjust my strategies and optimize my study habits over time.

-3. As a student who uses digital calendars, I want the planner to integrate with my existing calendar (e.g., Google Calendar), so that all my study sessions and other events appear in one unified view.
+3. As a student with varying concentration levels, I want to choose from different study modes (such as Pomodoro, Deep Focus, or Quick Review), so that I can adapt my study sessions to my current energy and focus.

 ## Potential Features Expansion